ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - The JWE Initialization Vector and JWE Authentication Tag MUST be the empty octet sequence.
 - The JWE AAD MAY be present when using the JWE JSON Serialization.
 - The HPKE aad parameter MUST be set to the "Additional Authenticated Data encryption parameter" value specified in Step 15 of {{encryption}}.
-- The HPKE info parameter defaults to the empty string;
+- The HPKE info parameter defaults to the empty octet sequence;
   mutually known private information (a concept also utilized in {{NIST.SP.800-56Ar3}}) MAY be used instead so the application can include it during key derivation.
 - The JWE Ciphertext is the ciphertext from the HPKE encryption,